FomTarro/skeletom-net/src/pages/blogs/tactical.desktop.action.1.1.0.md

 - It required a version of C# newer than [what my version of Unity supported](https://docs.unity3d.com/2022.3/Documentation/Manual/CSharpCompiler.html).
 - I wouldn't gain any problem-solving skills from using it!

-While all the aformentioned complexities certainly vexed me, I was genuinely very interested to write my own parser.
+While all the aforementioned complexities certainly vexed me, I was genuinely very interested to write my own parser.
 I don't get to work on pure algorithms too often, and this one dealt with recursion (for nested components), which is always a little daunting to think about.
 The resulting system is tailored to support the specific needs of my application, while also being lightweight enough for me to debug by myself.
 Much like the YouTube notifier, I am proud of it.
 I think it's some of my best work to date.
 And that, to me, is what really counts.
 Not just production speed, but personal growth.

 ---